 Hardship policies.
 Most energy providers understand that sometimes customers facing a challenging personal situation can find it difficult to pay their energy bills on time.
 That’s why retailers have hardship policies, which support consumers who need help with their bill payments.
 The terms and conditions for this can vary for different providers so you need to check the exact specifications with your provider.

 Switch and save.
 If you think your provider is overcharging for your energy service, you can consider switching your supplier or energy plan.
-Use Mozo’s free energy comparison tool to find out if you could be saving money by switching to another energy plan based on your household’s usage habits and preferences.
+Use Mozo’s free energy comparison tool to find out if you could be on a better value plan.

 And to learn about specific ways that you can save on your energy bills head over to our energy savings tips hub!